wearebraid/griddle/readme.md

 #### the `max-body` breakpoint

 There's one extra trick Griddle has up its sleeves when it comes to breakpoints.
-You can override all of the default Griddle breakpoints by setting up a `$g-user-breakpoints` variable in your own `.scss` before the `griddle.scss` file is imported.
-Whether you use the defaults or define your own, Griddle inserts one magic breakpoint of its own called `max-body`.
+Whether you use the defaults or define your own, Griddle always inserts one magic breakpoint of its own called `max-body`.

 The `max-body` breakpoint is the minimum width at which your `container()` element and and any outside spacing can show at their maximum possible widths.
 It is at this exact breakpoint value that the Griddle grid system forces a switch to `auto` for your `container()` mixin’s left and right margin.